Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 The Hellcat’s Playability

 When I first started playing this I was pleasantly surprised with how it played.
+After all, this guitar is listed as one of the best acoustic guitars for beginners.
 It felt like it played quite fast and didn’t require too much effort.

 But after playing for a few minutes my hand started to feel fatigued which is when I noticed the action was quite high.